 Some posts on this site contain affiliate links.
 If you book or buy something through these links, I earn a small commission (at no extra cost to you).
 Take a look at my privacy policy for more information.

-I’ve rounded up recommendations from a bunch of great bloggers, many of them local to the area.
-Plus I’ve also included a few of my own suggestions, to create a bumper list of all the most spectacular places to explore in the East and West Midlands.
-As well as the famous Peak District, of course!
-Enjoy…
+I’ve rounded up recommendations from local bloggers, as well as my own suggestions, to create a bumper list of all the most spectacular places to explore in the Midlands (and the Peak District)!
+Time to get exploring…

 Peak District National Park